xtroncode/GitAssignment/README.md

 # GitAssignment

-Write small paragraph about yourself and commit it.
+Write small paragraph about yourself in Mydata.txt and commit it.